ScriptTiger/Streamers/README.md

 # Streamers
 Curated list of streaming service domains.
 Use cases for this list may include, but are not limited to:
-- Implementing QoS (quality of service) models for streaming services
+- Implementing QoS (quality of service) models for streaming services.
-- Conditional DNS resolving (via a service such as DualServer) in cases where you are receiving DNS from remote sources that are not optimized for your local area (Google DNS, Tor DNS, OpenDNS, DNS over TLS, DNSCrypt, etc.)
+- Conditional DNS resolving/conditional forwarders (via a service such as DualServer) in cases where you are receiving DNS from remote sources that are not optimized for your local area (Google DNS, Tor DNS, OpenDNS, DNS over TLS, DNSCrypt, etc.) and would like to conditionally resolve streaming services to a local DNS that is optimized for your local area in order to connect to the closest possible content delivery node and maximize performance for streams.

 **This project is still new, so if you like the idea and have your own suggestions or contributions, please feel free to open an issue or PR!**